The Nest

 Are Buyer Closing Costs Tax Deductible?

-Most buyers will find real estate’s main impact on their tax return will be mortgage interest and property taxes, less so after tax reform in 2017.
+Most buyers will find that real estate’s main impact on their tax return will be mortgage interest and property taxes, which will become less so after the 2017 tax reform.

 How Can You Reduce Buyer Closing Costs in NYC?